Abadrausar/Rubble-/rubble/Rubble Readme.txt

 If you want to regenerate the raws for a save just run 'rubble -dfdir="./../../../.."' in the save's raw directory.
 	Keep in mind that using rubble will increase your save size by ~10MB (removing the two extra binarys will drop that amount by about half)
+	The main reason to leave Rubble in a save is if you want to be able to switch tilesets in a game in progress.

 All directorys used by Rubble must exist (if they do not exist nothing bad will happen, Rubble will just quietly fail).